 Cherry Hill Apartments

-As the new owner, POAH has attended to the bottom line operations of the site while ensuring that its 'curb appeal' has not waned.
-However, it was necessary to prolong the physical health of the property and enable it to continue to house the elders of the community for another 30 years so the POAH team worked hard to find a financing solution.
-In February 2016, POAH closed on a 4% LIHTC transaction with tax-exempt bond financing from Rhode Island Housing.
-It also received an award of Housing Preservation and Production Program Funds.
+During its first several years as owner, POAH attended to the bottom line operations of the site while ensuring that its ‘curb appeal’ was maintained.
+The POAH team worked hard to find a long-term financing solution to prolong the physical health of the property and enable it to continue to house seniors for another 30 years.
+In February 2016, POAH closed on a 4% LIHTC transaction with tax-exempt bond financing from Rhode Island Housing and was able to access Housing Preservation and Production Program Funds.

 - Rhode Island Housing

 - US Department of Housing and Urban Development (HUD)